What is PATH?

 Please check out the following document for a downloadable map of the existing PATH sections

-Check out the Interactive PATH map to learn more about how to access our existing PATH trails.
+Check out the Interactive PATH map to learn more about how to access our existing PATH trails and learn about new future funded connections.

 Interested in learning about other outdoor recreation options in Huntington and the Tri-State please check out this regional Outdoor Recreation Guide: https://kyohwvrecreationguide.wordpress.com/tri-state-mountain-biking/